 How do we test mattresses?

 When we test a mattress we make sure the reviewer has slept on it for a minimum of two weeks, but usually a month or longer.
-They will take into account the overall comfort and support of the mattress, plus how it rates on edge support, spine alignment and motion transfer.
-We use a weight in the centre and at the edge of the mattress to show how much 'sinkage' the mattress has.
+They will take into account the overall comfort and support of the mattress, plus how it rates on edge support, spine alignment, breathability, and motion transfer.
+We'll often place a weight in the center and at the edge of the mattress to display how much 'sinkage' the mattress has.

 How do we test grills?